 To engage your audience, you need to understand their problems, their characteristics, and the topics that grab their attention.
 By establishing your audience’s demographics and psychographics, you can put together descriptions that appeal to them.

 For example, the language and cultural references you include when writing copy for young women who are interested in a vegan diet will differ from descriptions you use when targeting middle-aged men who are looking for wide-fit business shoes.
 The better the fit between your target audience and your descriptions, the greater the appeal for your customers will be.

 There are several established methods for researching your niche market.
 You can start by visiting online forums, blogs, and websites that appeal to your market.
 Read the most popular threads, if applicable, and learn about the problems they face.
 You should also pay attention to the tone they use when writing, because you will need to emulate it in your descriptions to stand the best chance of success.

 You can use Ahrefs Tools to monitor current trends within your niche.
 This helps you stay relevant by offering products, services, and descriptions that suit your audience.
 Ahrefs’ Content Explorer helps you identify the best-performing content in your niche, including articles and social shares.

 Keeping an eye on your competition is the first step to outranking them for search terms.
 Utilize SEMrush to get insights into your competitors’ strategies in organic search.
 This useful tool will tell you which specific keywords have worked best for your rivals, thus helping you make an informed decision when choosing keywords for your site copy.

 You can also carry out this kind of research manually.
-Once you have used Ahrefs or a similar tool to identify the most popular ecommerce sites in your niche, spend some time reading through the descriptions of their best selling products.
-How does the company structure their descriptions?
+Once you have used Ahrefs or a similar tool to identify the most popular e-commerce sites in your niche, spend some time reading through the descriptions of their best selling products.
+How does the company structure its descriptions?
 Which features are they keen to emphasize?
-How much copy do they use on a typical page?
+How much copy do they use on a typical product page?